alphagov/govuk-content-api-docs/source/index.html.md

 ## Versioning

 This API is currently beta software and may be subject to changes and improvements as we learn from usage.
-We intend to introduce versioning into this API as part of the process to leave beta.
+We intend to introduce a versioning distinction to the API before we complete the beta phase.

 [National Archives]: http://webarchive.nationalarchives.gov.uk/*/https://www.gov.uk/
 [HTTP]: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol